(Written in late 2019.)

 I can quit Amazon.
 I can't quit Google.

-Another fact is this: fewer and fewer people--Americans especially--actually read books anymore.
+Another thing: fewer and fewer people--Americans especially--actually read books anymore.
 I've seen numbers as low as one in sixteen Americans actually open a book and finish it within a calendar year.
 When they do open one, it is almost guaranteed to be a bestseller from a big-name author.
 "Nothings" and "nobodies"--like me--get absolutely no attention, or even the chance to gain any attention, even the negative kind.
 Corporatism and herdism win again.
 You count only if you're a bestseller.
 You count only if you have a million followers on Facecrotch.
 You count only if you appear on the Late Show or NPR.
 Else you're screwed.

 Novels and fiction are almost impossible to sell these days.
 (Don't get me started on poetry, of which I sell as well.
 What is more impossible than impossible--?)
 Most people prefer television or videos; they prefer playing computer games or going to a movie.
 Reading is a real time commitment.
 Fewer and fewer are willing to bother.